-Software to control multiple Canon EOS digital SLRs from a single PC running Windows 8, Windows 7, WIndows Vista or Windows XP.
+Software to control multiple Canon EOS digital SLRs from a single PC running Windows 10, Windows 8, Windows 7 or WIndows Vista.
 Designed for movie special effects such as the "bullet time" or "time slice" effects made famous by the movie "The Matrix", stereo video capture for 3D movies, product shots, panorama photography and other specialist applications requiring multiple cameras.

 Shooting a car advertisement at Santa Monica Airport